Ghasak/CPP_APIs/docs/classes_and_Structs/virtual_functions.md

 std::cout << parent_ptr->SimilarMethod() << std::endl; <--- [ Without Virtual] This will give us the Parent method `SimilarMethod()`
 std::cout << parent_ptr->SimilarMethod() << std::endl; <--- [ Virtual] This will give us the child method `SimilarMethod()`
 ```
+- Some developers prefer to now use them as it has some cost for calling the
+  `V-table` to check which method to call.
 - Let see how we do that with and without a `Virtual`

 ### 1.1.
 Without Using Virtual